enanrock/libft/README.md

 Subject
 -------

-An Ecole 42's projet : [libft](https://cdn.intra.42.fr/pdf/pdf/775/libft.en.pdf) but i to change this rule `All those files must be at the root of your repository`, because i think it's better. `(ft = forty-two)`
+An Ecole 42's projet : [libft](https://cdn.intra.42.fr/pdf/pdf/775/libft.en.pdf) but i change this rule `All those files must be at the root of your repository`, because i think it's better. `(ft = forty-two)`

 Norm
 ----